MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-deliver-service.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: service, service items, respond, response ms.date: 04/01/2020
+ms.search.keywords: service, service items, respond, response ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: d2c3536f87fedb4703cdf91f1bd32885229274bd
+ms.openlocfilehash: bf4a825c8d035b4dab6f6e8b8fc3472eb48ddf6d
-ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 10/01/2020
-ms.locfileid: "3788791"
+ms.locfileid: "3910396"
 ---
 # <a name="delivering-service"></a>Delivering Service
 [!INCLUDE[d365fin](includes/d365fin_md.md)] provides features to help you deliver service according to the contracts that you have created and the service orders that you have committed to fulfilling.
-Your service technicians or dispatcher will find outstanding service orders easy to locate when they use the **Dispatch Board**.
+Your service technicians or dispatcher will find outstanding service orders easy to locate when they use the **Dispatch Board** .
 At a glance, the **Dispatch Board** shows which orders are in progress and which orders are complete.

 Another way to review pending service orders is to use the **Service Tasks** page.
 In this view of your service obligations, you can see where in your service workflow an order is and change that status to reflect interactions with your customer.